'Undisguised terror': Russia's Kharkiv strike chills Ukraine

 Zelenskyy called the attack on the Freedom Square “frank, undisguised terror.
 Nobody will forgive.
 Nobody will forget.
 This attack on Kharkiv is a war crime.”

+It was feared that some of the volunteers were now among the dead.

-At the administration building itself, windows were blown out.
+Windows of the administration building were blown out.
 Ceilings had collapsed.
 Concrete dust added another layer of grim, gray desperation.
 A nearby car was crushed.

 As emergency responders picked through the debris, there was fresh anger.

-Unconvinced by Russian assurances, one Kharkiv hospital has moved its maternity ward to a bomb shelter, where heavily pregnant women pace in the gloom.
+Unconvinced, one Kharkiv hospital has moved its maternity ward to a bomb shelter, with pregnant women pacing in the gloom.
 The cries of dozens of newborns echoed off the thick concrete walls.
 Electrical cables dangled.
-Rolled-up mattresses were placed against windows to protect residents from deadly glass shards if explosions landed nearby.
+Rolled-up mattresses were placed against windows.

 As the shelling in Kharkiv intensified, one family spent a fifth day in another shelter beneath the city.
 Water bottles and backpacks were stocked in the basement.
 A military-style helmet hung on a shelf, and underneath it a boy looked at a phone.
 Boredom mixed with fear.

 “It is a nightmare, and it seizes you from the inside very strongly.
-This cannot be explained with words,” said Ekaterina Babenko, the mother of the family.
+This cannot be explained with words,” mother Ekaterina Babenko said.

 She could hardly believe the Russian attack was occurring in Kharkiv and tearing its neighborhoods apart.